DebtCare Review

 • New Credit This should be treated as a debt-relief route, not a fresh-credit route

-• Typical Term DebtCare says the average time frame is about 60 months, and elsewhere says many clients are debt-free within 36 to 60 months, depending on case specifics
+• Typical Term DebtCare says the average time frame is about 60 months, while other public copy refers to 36 to 60 months in many cases, depending on case specifics

 Pros & Cons